indig0fox/IFXMetrics/README.md

 #### Reload Settings.json and recreate all capture loops

-To reload everything while in a game, run `"RangerMetrics" callExtension "deinitExtension";` in Global Exec.
+To reload everything while in a game, run `"RangerMetrics" callExtension "initExtension";` in Global Exec.
 This will disconnect any database connections and reset state.
 Running it Global Exec will cause any client with the addon to run it, which includes Headless Clients.

 When the extension is finished, it will notify Arma via a callback.
-The addon will then __automatically__ run `"RangerMetrics" callExtension "initExtension";` to reinitialize the extension, to include fetching the new settings, tearing down existing captures, and re-setting up captures with the new settings.
+The addon will then __automatically__ reinitialize the extension, to include fetching the new settings, tearing down existing captures, and re-setting up captures with the new settings.